 Please enter your name.

-The Fetal Care Center of Cincinnati is one only three fetal surgery centers in the United States with the expertise to perform the full range of fetal surgical interventions, including open fetal surgery.
+The Fetal Center is one of only three fetal surgery centers in the United States with the expertise to perform the full range of fetal surgical interventions, including open fetal surgery.

-Since 2004, we have performed more than 900 fetal surgeries.
+Since 2004, we have performed more than 991 fetal surgical procedures.

 The operating room is big enough for two operating teams, allowing us to perform surgery on both the mother and baby in the same location during EXIT procedures.
 Likewise, our collaborative team includes specialists who focus on the mother and baby during these procedures so that the needs of both are handled with equal care.

 The center includes inpatient and outpatient facilities.
 Five state-of-the-art recovery rooms are designed for women admitted for recovery after fetoscopic surgery, open fetal surgery or an EXIT procedure.

 The center also includes an ultrasound suite, exam room, consultation rooms, three “nesting” rooms (you, your baby and family can rest after your procedure) and conference facilities.